Pit bull FAQ :: Download PDF file

 Q: What is a pit bull?

 The legal definition of a pit bull is a class of dogs that includes the following breeds: American pit bull terrier, American Staffordshire terrier, Staffordshire bull terrier, American bulldog1 and any other pure bred or mixed breed dog that is a combination of these dogs.
 Weight and shape can vary significantly amongst pit bulls, from 35 to 100 plus pounds.
-(Please see Disguise Breed Name to learn more about the deliberate renaming and mislabeling of pit bulls through history.)
+(Please see Disguise Breed Name to learn more about the deliberate renaming and mislabeling of pit bulls throughout history.)

 Q: What is the history of the pit bull?